alexoroz23/Connect4/README.md

 # Connect4
-This is a connect four game I made with the help of Springboard software engineering course.
+This is a connect four game made with the help of Springboard software engineering course.
+Three files are labeled refactored where all the code was reduced into a class.